 Ben: Tyrion.
 No question.
 Peter Dinklage is gonna bag some awards for this season for sure.
-In this final episode we got every aspect of his character.
-It started so emotional, he moved on to the epic speeches and ended with the humour.
+In this final episode, we got every aspect of his character.
+It started so emotionally, he moved on to the epic speeches and ended with the humour.
 All that was missing was a glass of wine!

 Robert: I’m choosing Jon Snow but not just because of this episode – I think he’s MVP of the entire show.
 Jon is pure and loyal.
 He has goodness running through his blood and he’s been my favourite character ever since the beginning.
 He’s not perfect but he’s always acted with the best intentions, doing what he truly believes is the right thing to do.

 Ben: He’s had a massive arc and journey since that first episode.
 I think being sent back to the Night’s Watch was really funny.
 But he’s happiest up North and is with Tormund and Ghost.
 He doesn’t have the burden of having to rule, something he as consistently fought against.
 The look he gives as the gate closes to me confirms that he’s staying beyond the wall and I think that’s a fitting end.
 He deserves some peace and quiet.

 Robert: I will live the rest of my life trying to be a little more Jon Snow!